VKCOM/vkompose/README.md

     arguments = mapOf("param1" to param1, "param2" to param2),
 )
 ```
 And check logs with tag "RecomposeLogger".
+This already looks like the [Rebugger](https://github.com/theapache64/rebugger) is working.

 ### IDEA Plugin
 The IDEA plugin currently offers two features: